jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 First, we will need to make and copy a few directories.
 ```
-module load busco
+module load busco/5.2.0
 # make a subdirectory where you keep all your BUSCO-related files
 mkdir busco
 cd busco
 # copy the AUGUSTUS configuration directory from the universal Hipergator installation folder
-cp /apps/busco/5.2.0/config augustus_config
+cp /apps/busco/5.2.0/config augustus_config augustus_config
 ```

 You will need to create a config file called `config.ini` to run `BUSCO` properly.
 This configuration file will have all the options you would normally pass to the function directly in the command line; a config file for complicated programs like `BUSCO` just keeps all your code looking a bit neater.
 Here is how your config file will look (feel free to copy and paste):

 ```
+# BUSCO configuration file
+# lines starting with a semicolon (;) or hashtag (#) are commented and will not be run.

 [busco_run]
-# Input file
+# Input file - EDIT THIS
-in = /path/to/fasta/infile
+in = /path/to/assembly/scaffold/fasta/file
-# Run name, used in output files and folder
+# Run name, used in output files and folder.
+This can be anything you want. - EDIT THIS
 out = busco_out
-# Where to store the output directory
+# Where to store the output directory - EDIT THIS
 out_path = /path/to/busco/directory
-# Path to the BUSCO dataset
+# Path to the BUSCO dataset.
+We are using the dataset for land plants.
 lineage_dataset = embryophyta_odb10
 # Which mode to run (genome / proteins / transcriptome)
 mode = genome